-Boron in California is primarily derived from the mining of boron-containing minerals such as colemanite and ulexite.
-Boron can be found in arid regions around the world, including Turkey, Argentina, Chile, Russia, and the USA.
-California is the only US state that produces it domestically.
-California is home to more than half the U.S. Boron production.
+Boron is found in California in the form of colemanite and ulexite.
+Boron can be found in arid regions worldwide, including Turkey, Argentina, Chile, Russia, and the USA.
+California is home to more than half the US Boron production.
 The Hector Basin, San Joaquin Valley, and the Mojave Desert are primary sources.
-The state has multiple active Boron mines, with eight underground and eight surface mines in operation.
-Four of these mines have been producing Boron; two processing ore, and seven stockpiling materials.

-Boron in California is believed to have been sourced from thermal waters that flowed from hot springs in the region during times of active volcanism.
-These hot springs vented into the Hector Basin that contained a large desert lake.
-Borates were precipitated as the thermal waters entered the lake and cooled, or as the lake waters evaporated and became saturated with boron.
+Boron in California is believed to have been sourced from thermal waters that flowed from the region’s hot springs during active volcanism.
+These hot springs vented into the Hector Basin, which contained a large desert lake.
+Borates were precipitated as the thermal waters entered the lake and cooled or as the lake waters evaporated and became saturated with boron.
 Colemanite, the least soluble mineral, evaporated on the receding margins of the lake.

 Boron is extracted from borate deposits.
 Borates include borax and boric acids, both examples of minerals that belong to the Borates family.
 Recent technological advances and increased consumer demand have fuelled increased interest in Mining Borates.

 Three large deposits are found in this region.
 The eastern side of Borax lake is where the primary deposit is found.
 It extends to the mountains.
 Deep shafts have been created to extract boron minerals from the secondary deposit.
 The secondary deposit is located north of Borax lake.
 Mammoth lakes in California are where the deposit is located.
 It contains both borax as well as boride minerals.
 Borides are found in tertiary deposits.
 They can be extracted using deep shafts or open-pit methods.
 It is called the “Borax Hill Deposit.”